Mauricio (footballer, born 1987)

-Mauricio Correa da Luz (莫斯奧; born 7 May 1987), known simply as Mauricio, is a Brazilian footballer who last played for Hong Kong Premier League club Hong Kong Rangers.
-He is currently a free agent.
+Mauricio Correa da Luz (莫斯奧; born 7 May 1987), simply known as Mauricio, is a former Brazilian professional footballer who played as a defender.

 Career

 Born in Brazil, Mauricio arrived in Hong Kong in 2012 after signing with Tuen Mun.
 After a couple of seasons, he moved to newly promoted Hong Kong Premier League side Wong Tai Sin.

-In July 2015, Mauricio was signed by fellow HKPL club Hong Kong Rangers.
+In July 2015, Mauricio was signed by fellow HKPL club Rangers.
 On 27 September, he fractured his right toe against Pegasus and was ruled out for a minimum of nine weeks.
 Mauricio made his return on 18 February 2016 in a friendly against Japanese club FC Ryukyu.
 On 28 February, after scoring an equalizing goal against Kitchee, Mauricio removed his kit during the celebration.
 Having already received a yellow card earlier in the match, he was given a second yellow and sent off.
 Rangers director Philip Lee heavily criticized Mauricio for his behaviour and his contract with the club was terminated shortly after.

 On 4 January 2018, Mauricio rejoined Rangers after two and a half years away from the club.